B1sounours/Texture-Creator/README.md

 ## Usage

-You can select a texture into the Load panel.
-I keep source textures into a folder.
-Surce textures can have any size.
-The value of the different parameters are saved automatically per source texture.
-Parameters value are save into `Assets/TextureCreator/Save/` and these can be deleted at any point if not needed.
+You can select an image into the Load panel.
+I keep my source images into a folder, they can have any size.
+The value of the different panel parameters are saved automatically for each source image into `Assets/TextureCreator/Save/`.
+These can be deleted at any point if not needed.

-For each panel the texture can be saved using the write button at the top.
-By default the textures are saved into `Assets/Textures/`.
+For each panel the texture can be written to disk using the write button at the top.
+The textures are saved into `Assets/Textures/`.
 If a material has been created in the Load panel, textures will be automatically assigned to it.